compbiolabucf/TLCellClassifier/README.md

 # TLCellClassifier

 # Introduction
-This repository is the implementation fo paper "Machine Learning Based Cell Classification for Bright Field Time-Lapse Images".
+This repository is the implementation for paper "TLCellClassifier: Machine Learning-Based Cell Classification for Bright-Field Time-Lapse Images".

 This application contains three components: Cell Detection, Cell Tracking and Cell Classification.
 The overall workflow of the framework is as follows: